 Shoulder Surfing: Peering over the shoulder of someone to see the contents on that person’s computer, tablet, or phone screen.

 SMS: Acronym that stands for: “Short Message Service.”
-A communications protocol that allows short (160 characters or less) text messages over cell phone.
+A communications protocol that allows short (160 characters or less) text messages over cell phones.

 Snapchat (app): Very popular with youth and young adults, users of this app share text messages, pictures, and videos with friends from their contact list, which generally can be viewed for a period of between 1 to 10 seconds (unless set to “infinity”) before disappearing.
-See also, “snaps.”
+S

 Snapchat Filters: When users of Snapchat are in particular places, specialized “filters” are available to superimpose onto their “Snap,” providing fun, artsy backgrounds, pictures, and word art highlighting that location.

-Vine (app): A video app owned by Twitter (and that is now defunct) which allowed users to capture moments in six seconds and share them with others.
+Vine (app): A video app owned by Twitter which allowed users to capture moments in six seconds and share them with others.
+It was officially discontinued in April 2019.

 VoIP: Acronym that stands for: “Voice over Internet Protocol.”
 The transmission of voice over an Internet connection.
 Allows users to make phone calls using the Internet instead of a phone line.